How Is the Affordable Care Act Impacting Physician Employment Contracts?

 Since doctors see potential threats to their profit margins, they are hesitant to take on new hires (which increase the practice’s overhead).
 In addition, doctors are having to spend a lot of time figuring out how Obamacare will affect the structure of their practices, and they simply may be too busy to spend meaningful time in the hiring process.

 2. Contract terms are shortening.

 Since employers are unsure about how Obamacare will affect their practices, they want to maintain as much flexibility as possible.
 Maintaining such flexibility means, in part, subjecting themselves to as few long-term obligations as possible.
 And that includes long-term employment contracts.
-Whereas normally an employment contracts may last for a three to five year term, more and more last for shorter terms.
+Whereas normally an employment contract may last for a three to five-year term, more and more last for shorter terms.

 At first glance, this may appear troubling.
 However, the reality is that the “term” provision in an employment contract (the provision that states how long the contract lasts) is somewhat of an illusion that offers false security.
 This is because the “termination” provisions (the provisions that state how the contract can be ended) normally contain a termination “without cause” provision that enables either party to end the employment arrangement simply by giving 60 to 90 days written notice.
 With this right, it doesn’t really matter how long the term of a contract lasts.

 Most contracts today have what we call the “Obamacare provision.”
 This provision states that in the event a new law or regulation threatens the legal enforceability of the contract, or the financial viability of the practice, the employer and physician will make good faith efforts to re-negotiate the contract so as to comply with the new law or regulation, or to make the relationship financial viable.
 If the contract is not successfully renegotiated, either party can terminate the contract fairly quickly.